timescale/docs/timescaledb/getting-started/create-hypertable.md

 ## Learn more about hypertables and chunks
 To learn more about hypertables and best practices for configuring chunks, see [Hypertable How-To](/how-to-guides/hypertables).
-To learn more about why hypertables help with storing and querying data, see the [hypertables and chunks core concepts page][core-concepts-hypertables].
+For information about how hypertables help with storing and querying data, see the [hypertables and chunks core concepts page][core-concepts-hypertables].

 ## Next steps
-Next, ingest some sample stock trade data into TimescaleDB!
-Step 2, ['Add time-series data' section][add-data], shows you how to populate the tables you just created.
+Ingest some sample stock trade data into TimescaleDB. ['Add time-series data' section][add-data], shows you how to populate the tables you just created.

-[core-concepts-hypertables]: /getting-started/add-data/
+[add-data]: /getting-started/add-data/
-[add-data]: /overview/core-concepts/hypertables-and-chunks/
+[core-concepts-hypertables]: /overview/core-concepts/hypertables-and-chunks/
 [create-hypertable]: /api/:currentVersion:/hypertable/create_hypertable